Section 2 of the Canadian Charter of Rights and Freedoms: Freedom of association

 Typically, where a union is denied a right it does not preclude the employees from forming a separate association.
 In Delisle v Canada (Deputy AG), members of the Royal Canadian Mounted Police were excluded from the public services legislation.
 The Supreme Court held that they were not precluded from forming their association outside of the impugned legislation.
 However, in contrast, the decision of Dunmore v Ontario (AG) indicated that agricultural workers who were excluded from provincial labour relations legislation were entitled to be included because individually they were unable to form their associations, and consequently, this imposed a duty upon the government to include them.
+The Supreme Court overturned Delisle in Mounted Police Association of Ontario v Canada, concluding that the exclusion of RCMP members from collective bargaining was unconstitutional.

 The freedom of association also includes the freedom not to associate.
 In certain employment circumstances, employees are required to contribute to a union as conditions of their employment (see Rand formula).
 However, mandatory associations do not invoke section 2(d) in and of themselves.
 In Lavigne, the Court found that the right not to be associated extended only to where the association supported causes that went beyond what is necessary for employee representation.
 More generally, the Supreme Court had stated that the right is violated only when the mandatory association imposes "ideological conformity".
 Such violations have also mostly been found by the Supreme Court to be justified under section 1, resulting in a right not to associate that has more theoretical than practical effects.

 In Advance Cutting & Coring, the Supreme Court was called to examine the constitutional validity of a Quebec law that required all persons working in the province's construction industry to join a designated union.
 Eight of nine judges (Justice Claire L'Heureux-Dubé dissenting) confirmed that section 2 includes, to at least some degree, the negative right to not associate.
 With a majority of five judges to four, the Court determined that the law at issue violated this right.
 But with the same majority (judge Frank Iacobucci "switching camps" on the two issues and citing a "unique and complex historical context" in Quebec), the Court deemed the law to be justified in a free and democratic society under section 1 and thus constitutional.